DISCREET STD TESTING

 Both terms can be used interchangeably however, they do differ very slightly.
-If you have been diagnosed with a STI, this means you have an infection but might not yet experience any symptoms; or it has not yet transformed into a disease just yet.
+If you have been diagnosed with a STI, this means you have an infection but might not yet experience any symptoms; or it has not yet transformed into a disease.
 In sum, the infection is the beginning phase of a sexually transmitted disease.
-But, if the STI is treated in time a STD could be prevented.
+But, if the STI is treated in time, a STD could be prevented.
 It is important to note that not all STIs are treatable.

-For example, HPV (Human Papillomavirus) can often leave women symptomless but they may be a carrier of the virus.
+For example, HPV (Human Papillomavirus) can often leave women without symptoms, but they may be a carrier of the virus.
 This would be an example of a STI.
-However, the moment that virus develops into cervical cancer the women now clinically has a STD.
+However, the moment that virus develops into cervical cancer, the woman now clinically has a STD.

 Are you at risk for a STI?

-There are several circumstances that can place their sexual health at risk.
+There are several circumstances that can place your sexual health at risk.
 These factors may include:

 - Giving or receiving unprotected oral, anal or genital sex (Unprotected means no condom or dental dam is/was being used)